 Before founding his health advisory company Private Health Management in 2007, Leslie Michelson had heard too many stories from friends, former colleagues and relatives about the frustration they endured when navigating vast, confusing healthcare provider networks.
 Finding the right specialist to oversee their care was crucial, but many of his loved ones said they had no idea where to begin.

-In his new book The Patient’s Playbook (Knopf, September 2015), the Los Angeles-based CEO explains how drafting the right health team—from primary oncologists to the supportive friends and family members you need by your side—can transform your care and lift the burden on your shoulders.
+In his new book The Patient’s Playbook (Knopf, September 2015), the Los Angeles-based CEO explains how drafting the right health team—from primary oncologists to the supportive friends and family members you need by your side—can transform your care and lift the burden from your shoulders.
 Below, Michelson outlines a three-step action plan you should follow in the first overwhelming days post-diagnosis.

 1. Choose a Quarterback to Advocate for You